-GENERAL DESCRIPTION
+DESCRIPTION

-The Z80 SIO Serial Input/Output Controller is a dual-channel data communication interface with extraordinary versatility and capability.
+The Z80 SIO Serial Input/Output Controller is a dualchannel data communication interface with extraordinary versatility and capability.
 Its basic functions as a serial-to-parallel, parallel-to-serial converter/controller can be programmed by a CPU for a broad range of serial communication applications.

-The device supports all common asynchronous and synchronous protocols, byte- or bit-oriented, and performs all of the functions traditionally done by UARTs, USARTs, and synchronous communication controllers combined, plus additional functions traditionally performed by the CPU.
+The device supports all common asynchronous and synchronous protocols, byte- or bit-oriented and performs all of the functions traditionally done by UARTs, USARTs and synchronous communication controllers combined, plus additional functions traditionally performed by the CPU.
 Moreover, it does this on two fully-independent channels, with an exceptionally sophisticated interrupt structure that allows very fast transfers.

 Full interfacing is provided for CPU or DMA control.
-In addition to data communication, the circuit can handle virtually all types of serial I/O with fast, or slow, peripheral devices.
+In addition to data communication, the circuit can handle virtually all types of serial I/O with fast (or slow) peripheral devices.

 While designed primarily as a member of the Z80 family, its versatility makes it well suited to many other CPUs.

-The Z80 SIO is an n-channel silicon-gate depletion-load device packaged in a 40-pin plastic or ceramic DIP.
-It uses a single +5V power supply and the standard Z80 family single-phase clock.
-The Z8444 is packaged in a 44-pin ceramic LCC.
+The Z80 SIO is an n-channel silicon-gate depletionload device and uses a single + 5V power supply and the standard Z80 Family single-phase clock.